DavidK0/Avionics/README.md

 1. Enter the ICAO code of an airport in the 'Runway Selection' window and select a runway
 3. View the directions to the runway on the 'HSI' window.
 4. Enable autopilot in the 'Autopilot' window and set the target altitude.

+## Known Problems
+* The game will crash if you leave the SoI of the Earth.

 ## Links
 * [Avionics on Ahwoo Forums](https://forums.ahwoo.com/threads/avionics.560/)